Key12-max/Key12-max/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Membership managment Project
+- 🤔 I’m looking for Software Developer posistion
+- 💬 Ask me about: Python, and MERN
+- 📫 How to reach me: https://www.linkedin.com/in/kiros-haftu-6bb950159

 <!--
 **Key12-max/Key12-max** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.